maxmayermader/rpi-nas/docs/driveSetup.md

-# RPi NAS — Drive Setup & Wipe Tutorial
+# pi NAS — Drive Setup & Wipe Tutorial

-A guide for setting up and wiping drives on a Raspberry Pi NAS following the [timoknapp/rpi-nas](https://github.com/timoknapp/rpi-nas) repo.
+A guide for setting up and wiping drives on a Raspberry Pi NAS following the [timoknapp/pi-nas](https://github.com/timoknapp/pi-nas) repo.

 ---